-(10) COVID-19
+(10) Coronavirus Pandemic

 PRCS's operations may be affected by the recent and ongoing outbreak of the coronavirus disease 2020 (COVID 19) which was declared a pandemic by the World Health Organization in March 2020.
 The ultimate disruption which may be caused by the outbreak in uncertain; however, it may result in a material adverse impact on PRCS's financial position, operations, and cash flows.
-Future potential impacts may include disruptions or restrictions on PRCS's ability to continue the projects that were in progress at September 30, 2020.
+Future potential impacts may include disruptions or restrictions on PRCS's ability to continue the projects that were in progress at September 30, 2021.
 Additional impacts may include the inability of PRCS's customers to continue making progress payments as a result of job loss or other pandemic relate issues.
-Other effects may also include a decline in the value of assets held by the organization, including property and equipment.